![]() |

 it's hard to be depressed.
 Movies, comedy shows and friends who are

-How does menopause affect sex drive?
-During
+affect sex drive?

 the premenopause phase, women may experience reduced